 I read Hesse's "The Glass Bead Game" long before the Internet even existed, and it was completely fucking opaque even back then.

 A lot of the blame for Win8 can be shouldered on Steven Sinofsky, who by all accounts thought himself as a cross between Steve Jobs and Napoleon.
-He was given free reign over Win8 due to his perceived success with MS Office (and the ribbon interface).
+He was given free reign over Win8 due to his perceived success with MS Office (

 Yeah, everyone loves that.

 top Jimmy Wales To 'Holistic Healers': Prove Your Claims the Old-Fashioned Way

 As is always said in these situations, find at least one scientifically rigorous study showing any alternative medicine works.